Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Infinite Potential**: Whenever you critically hit a creature, your damage rolled is tripled instead of doubled.

-**Critical**: Your Critical strike chance increases by one.
+**Critical**: Your Critical strike chance increases by two.

-_You gain +2 to hit and damage rolls using this magical weapon _
+_You gain +3 to hit and damage rolls using this magical weapon_

 ---